biow0lf/my-ruby-rails-and-rspec-style-guide/README.md

 * Use erb.
 Don't use haml, slim or similar template engines.
 They are don't solve the problems and make understading harder.

+## Usefull ruby gems:

+* kaminari.
+Use it for pagination.
+* swagger-blocks.
+For Swagger 2.0 Specification.

+## Don't use this gems:

+* will_paginate.
+Use kaminari instead.
+* ActiveAdmin.
+If you need admin panel with simple CRUD, it will work.
+If you will need to customize, it will turn your life in hell.
+* swagger-docs.
+Mostly unsupported and use oudated Swagger 1.2 Specification.
+Use swagger-blocks.

 ## PostgreSQL

 * Use x.x.1 >= versions.
 Usually, release versions contains bugs.
 Use 9.4.5 version now.